hapijs/hapi/docs/Reference.md

 - `callback` - the callback method, called when all packs and servers have been created and plugins registered has the signature
   `function(err)` where:
     - `err` - an error returned from `exports.register()`.
-Note that incorrect usage, bad configuration, missing permissions, or namespace conflicts
+Note that incorrect usage, bad configuration, or namespace conflicts
       (e.g. among routes, helpers, state) will throw an error and will not return a callback.

 ```javascript